About the Canadian Coast Guard College

 Training facilities

-Officer cadets and trainees have access to simulators, labs and equipment that will accelerate their skill development.
+Officer cadets and trainees have access to:

-The College has several specialized simulators on campus.
 Simulators replicate conditions at sea and present possible scenarios for you to respond to.
 Working with simulators enables you to practice your skills in a safe and controlled environment.

 Benefits of training with simulators include: